Kralizek/AWSSecretsManagerConfigurationExtensions/README.md

 This project uses [Cake](https://cakebuild.net/) as a build engine.

-If you would like to build Nybus locally, just execute the `build.cake` script.
+If you would like to build this project locally, just execute the `build.cake` script.

 You can do it by using the .NET tool created by CAKE authors and use it to execute the build script.
 ```powershell